This spring, protect your property from flooding and water damage.

 In the spring, when the ground is still frozen, thawing snow and heavy rainfall heighten the risk of water damage to residential and commercial properties.

-- Water seepage through leeks in the roof or basement foundation after heavy precipitation
+- Water seepage through leaks in the roof or basement foundation after heavy precipitation

 - Burst pipes